-The Company's Solvency Capital Requirement ('SCR') as at 31 December 2018 amounted to EUR 638.9mn (2017: EUR 486.9mn) and the Minimum Capital Requirement ('MCR') to EUR 287.5mn (2017: EUR 219.1mn).
+The Company's Solvency Capital Requirement ('SCR') as at 31 December 2019 amounted to EUR 733.8mn (2018: EUR 638.9mn) and the Minimum Capital Requirement ('MCR') to EUR 330.2mn (2018: EUR 287.5mn).

-The level of the Company's SCR and MCR as at the end of the reporting period is higher compared to the level as at the end of the previous reporting period reflecting the increase in the Company's underwriting risk retention under the WASL.
+The level of the Company's SCR and MCR as at the end of the reporting period is higher compared to the level as at the end of the previous reporting period reflecting the increase in the Company's underwriting risk resulting from the higher economic retention under the WASL and higher risk capital required for market risk mainly due to inflation risk.

-The Company uses the Allianz internal model for the calculation of the Solvency Capital Requirement.
-A split of the SCR into the risk categories according to the internal model is shown in Table 12 in section C.
+The Company uses the Allianz IM for the calculation of the Solvency Capital Requirement.
+A split of the SCR into the risk categories according to the IM is shown in Table 10 in section C.